Dynamical analysis of coupled curvature-matter scenario in viable $f(R)$ dark energy models at de Sitter phase: Phase-space analysis of matter-curvature coupling in modified gravity models

 \section{Phase-space analysis of matter-curvature coupling in modified $f(R)$ gravity models}

-In both models, we identify fixed points of the autonomous system (see in sec.\ [\ref{Sec:3}]) governing curvature-matter interactions in $f(R)$ gravity at de-sitter phase.
-Obtained by solving $dX_k/dN = 0$ ($k=1,2$), using $m = -1+bc$ for model I and $m = \frac{n(1+r)}{r} = \frac{n(X_2+2)}{2}$ for model II (where, $X_3=2$ at de-sitter phase).
+In both models, we identify fixed points of the autonomous system (see in sec.\ [\ref{Sec:3}]) governing curvature-matter interactions in $f(R)$ gravity at de Sitter phase.
+Obtained by solving $dX_k/dN = 0$ ($k=1,2$), using $m = -1+bc$ for model I and $m = \frac{n(1+r)}{r} = \frac{n(X_2+2)}{2}$ for model II (where, $X_3=2$ at de Sitter phase).
 Coupling parameter $\alpha$ with $(b,c)$ for model I and $(n)$ for model B are denoted as the free parameters of this interacting picture.
 Critical density parameters ($\Omega_{\rm m}$, $\Omega_{\rm curv}$) at fixed points $(X_i)$ are evaluated using Eqs.\ (\ref{eq:d6}), (\ref{eq:d7}).
 Positive modified density parameters, subject to the constraint in Eq.\ (\ref{eq:b11}), determine cosmological significance.
 Describing fixed points and their stability references relevant constraints within the model parameter space.
-Value of density parameters at each fixed point provides insights into characterizing the associated de-sitter phase.
-In the following subsections, we have thoroughly examined interacting curvature-matter framework in the context of two types of $f(R)$ models at de-sitter phase through linear stability analysis theory.
+Value of density parameters at each fixed point provides insights into characterizing the associated de Sitter phase.
+In the following subsections, we have thoroughly examined interacting curvature-matter framework in the context of two types of $f(R)$ models at de Sitter phase through linear stability analysis theory.
 By fixing $X_3 = 2$, we've analyzed the fixed points behavior with variables $X_1$ and $X_2$ and illustrated their dynamics in phase space.